litwellchi/wow-world-model-develop/README.md

 WoW (World-Omniscient World Model) is a 14B-parameter generative world model trained on 2 million real-world robot interaction trajectories.
 It is designed for physically consistent imagination, reasoning, and action in robotics.

+## 🔥 News!!
+- We release the DiT postraining checkpoints，includes DiT-2B based on Cosmos-Predict2, DiT-7B based on Cosmos-Predict1, and DiT-14B based on the Wan2.1

 ## 🧰 Quick Start

 ### 1. Install Dependencies